molecula/documentation/README.md

 title: Enterprise vs Cloud
 sidebar_label: Enterprise vs Cloud
 ```

-NOTE: Page YAML does not affect URL.
+* NOTE: Page YAML does not affect URL.
+* sidebar_label can be omitted if the nav is the same as the title

 ## Content filenames